Skip to main content

 Antigravity skills ship as SKILL.md folders for workspace or global installation, with frontmatter and instructions shaped for Google Antigravity 2.0 projects.

 Every skill-platform combination runs through a multi-layer audit before it enters the catalog.
-Structural integrity, platform compliance, and content quality — each layer is a gate, and any failure blocks the release.
+Each layer is a gate.
+Any failure blocks the release.

 Structure